samerhmd/Flowtrack/flowtrack/PROJECT_SCOPE.md

 - Users can only read/write rows where `user_id = auth.uid()`.
 - Note: client-side writes can be blocked by RLS if update/insert policies are incomplete; server routes use the service role to perform writes safely.

+### Logging Primitives
+- Caffeine and water are logged as discrete events per timestamp.
+- Daily totals for caffeine and water will be derived later.

 ## Environment Variables
 - Required (local + Vercel):
   - `NEXT_PUBLIC_SUPABASE_URL` → Supabase project URL